MANOJPATIL143/Expense-Tracker-with-Monthly-Analysis/README.md

 # 💰 Expense Tracker with Monthly Analysis

 A full-stack Expense Tracker application where users can log expenses, view total spending, and analyze their monthly expenses with category-wise breakdowns.

+## Credentials
+username: john@example.com
+password: 1234567

 ## 🚀 Features